 Both companies are extremely good at it.
 Apple is not.
 Apple manufactures devices and software.

-Apple is also not good at building partnerships and developing APIs such as Amazon to integrate into cloud-based web services such as Alexa Skills and AWS Lambda.
+Apple is also not good at creating pluswork and the development of APIs such as Amazon's to integrate with web services running in its cloud, such as with Alexa Skills and AWS Lambda.

 Apple needs a back-end cloud upgrade if it wants to have hopes of improving Siri and competing on equal terms with Amazon and Google.